AlphadoJaki/7d2d-terrain-generation/appendix1/extensive-list-of-modules.md

 * Mix 2 modules gradually.
 * As "controlModule" goes for -1, "sourceModule1" emerges,
   as "controlModule" goes for+1, "sourceModule2" emerges.
-* It is better to regularize "controlModule" into -1~+1 bounds.
+* It is better to regularize "controlModule" into -1 to +1 bounds.

 Select